 Step 2: Set a date for a monthly photo download

 Set a monthly appointment to download all your photos to your computer.
-Put it on your calendar to recur each month or join my Facebook group to receive a reminder to do it each month.
-It helps to have accountability, which is why I created a group.
+Put it on your calendar to recur each month.
 You can also write down your recurring appointment on the digital photo organizing checklist.

 Step 3: Decide on a main location for all your photos